Institute Staff Awards

 Can individuals previously nominated be nominated again this year?

 Previous nominees can be nominated again this year if the nomination represents new accomplishments from the past year.
-Accomplishments should be from the calendar year 2023.
+Accomplishments should be from the calendar year 2024.

 Can previous winners be nominated again this year?

-If an individual won an award by themselves and not as a member of a team, they cannot be nominated as an individual winner for another three years.
-However, if the individual who won is now being nominated as a member of a team, or won previously as a member of a different team, they can be submitted for consideration.
+However, if the individual who previously won is now being nominated as a member of a team, or won previously as a member of a different team, they can be submitted for consideration.
 Our intent is to ensure as many people are recognized as possible and we do not want to disqualify an entire team if just one individual has won recently.

 How many people are considered a team?